steadman1/my-written-portfolio/README.md

 ➡️ [Spotify Buddy]()
 (^ Spotify Buddy was actually written in Dart in combo with Flutter, but I felt that making an entire section for Flutter was unnecessary)

 This collection of SwiftUI apps is extremely special to me and each represents an unbelievable amount of man-hours.
-The first apps listed have been published on the App Store (except for Ponder, but it's extremely close to being finished).
+The first few apps listed have been published on the App Store (except for Ponder, but it's extremely close to being finished).
 Each of these apps also represents a huge learning experience for me as each used a new technology or framework to complete.

 #### 💭 Ponder: Lucid Dream Journal
 ➡️ [Showcase images/videos here]()